DockYard/styleguides/ux-dev/beginning-a-project.md

 ember install ember-cli-stylelint
 ```

-In your project root, you'll have a newly created file, `stylelint`.
+In your project root, you'll have a newly created file, `stylelint.js`.
 Add the following:

 ```js
 {